IgnatovDan/yandex-mesto/README.md

 Project is optimized for viewing on desktop (>700) and on mobile (<700).

 ###
-Used technologies: HTML, CSS, JS, BEM, Responsive design
+Used technologies: HTML, CSS-flex, CSS-grid, JS, BEM, Responsive design

 <!--
 ### Обзор